tidyverse/tibble/revdep/failures.md

 ### Devel

 ```
-* using log directory ‘/tmp/workdir/crawl/new/crawl.Rcheck’
+* using log directory ‘/tmp/workdir/autoTS/new/autoTS.Rcheck’
-* using R version 3.6.3 (2020-02-29)
+* using R version 4.1.1 (2021-08-10)
 * using platform: x86_64-pc-linux-gnu (64-bit)
 * using session charset: UTF-8
-* using options ‘--no-manual --no-build-vignettes’
+* using option ‘--no-manual’
-* checking for file ‘crawl/DESCRIPTION’ ...
+* checking for file ‘autoTS/DESCRIPTION’ ...
 OK
 * checking extension type ...
 Package
-* this is package ‘crawl’ version ‘2.2.1’
+* this is package ‘autoTS’ version ‘0.9.11’
+* package encoding: UTF-8
 * checking package namespace information ...
 OK
 * checking package dependencies ...
 ERROR
-Package required but not available: ‘rmapshaper’
+Package required but not available: ‘prophet’

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
 manual.
 * DONE
 Status: 1 ERROR